ccampo133/ccampo133.github.io/pages/about.md

 I am currently working as a Senior Engineer at [Cyral](https://cyral.com/).
 I have a B.S. in Physics with minors in Mathematics and Computer Science from the University of Central Florida.
-When I'm not writing code or digging through a database, I enjoy playing golf, fly fishing, hiking, and the outdoors in general.
+When I'm not writing code or digging through a database, I enjoy playing piano, playing golf, fly fishing, hiking, and enjoying the outdoors in general.
 I'm also fond of chess, and do some light PC gaming in some of my free time.
 Oh, and I also collect watches.
 Honestly, I probably have too many hobbies to list!

 I occasionally volunteer some amateur astronomy research at my alma mater UCF, and continue to stay in touch with the scientific community.
 I enjoy mentoring colleagues who are new to the industry, especially new grads.
 I've led technical